Overview

 Using it this way will perform the compiling and extraction of the payload, collect and print stats about the payload, then print the hex-encoded payload using the default style of raw.
 The screenshot below shows what this would produce.

-There is also support for styling via the -s or –style parameter which will modify the formatting of the payload dump.
-Currently the script supports C or Python formatting for the payloads.
-The results of the payload dump would be as follows.
+There is also support for styling via the -s or --style parameter which will modify the formatting of the payload dump.
+Currently the script supports C or Python formatting.
+The results of each are shown below.

 Conclusion

-I hope you’ve enjoyed this blog post and learned something new today about extracting your shellcode and find the new tool useful.
+I hope you've enjoyed this blog post and learned something new today about extracting your shellcode and find the new tool useful.
 The code for this post will be added to the Secure Ideas Professionally Evil x86_asm GitHub repository.
-In future posts, we will:
+In future posts, we will cover how to build a C shellcode tester stub and use it to test our shellcode standalone.

-Ready for a challenge?
-We post Mystery Challenges on Facebook, Linkedin, and Twitter.
-If you’re interested in security fundamentals, we have a Professionally Evil Fundamentals (PEF) channel that covers a variety of technology topics.
+If you're interested in security fundamentals, we have a Professionally Evil Fundamentals (PEF) channel that covers a variety of technology topics.
 We also answer general basic questions in our Knowledge Center.
-Finally, if you’re looking for a penetration test, professional training for your organization, or just have general security questions please Contact Us.

 Linux X86 Assembly Series Blog Post